raflymg02/SLC-quartz/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to SLC-quartz!
 ---

-This is a blank Quartz installation.
+This site is our group's Knowledge Vault, powered mainly by Quartz and Obsidian.

 See the [documentation](https://quartz.jzhao.xyz) for how to get started.